abhi-2301-git/Classroom-Analytics-System/README.md

     1.open cmd
     2.pip install pandas  openpyxl  tk
     ```
+### donwload the CAS.zip and extracted and run main.py
 ## Contact

 If you have any questions or feedback, please contact me at abhnv.msh@gmail.com